ltrgoddard/thesis/temp.markdown

-Sutherland puts it, describing the pamphlet *The Special View of History* (1970), when Olson writes about history ‘[h]e means nothing about which we can speak very precisely, and this is part of what he does mean.’[^298] Sutherland goes on to describe Prynne’s poem ‘Bronze :
+Sutherland puts it, describing the pamphlet *The Special View of History* (1970), when Olson writes about history ‘[h]e means nothing about which we can speak very precisely, and this is part of what he does mean.’[^299] Sutherland goes on to describe Prynne’s poem ‘Bronze :
-Fish’, which he takes to be a direct response to *The Mayan Letters*, as ‘a poetic argument for strictness and accuracy and against Olson’s “negative” capacity to romanticise archaic cultures in disregard of scholarship.’[^299]
+Fish’, which he takes to be a direct response to *The Mayan Letters*, as ‘a poetic argument for strictness and accuracy and against Olson’s “negative” capacity to romanticise archaic cultures in disregard of scholarship.’[^300]

-This distinction between Prynne and Olson, and the positive light that it sheds on Prynne’s attitude to history, bears directly on ‘A Note on Metal’.
+This distinction between Prynne and Olson sheds light, through Prynne’s attitude to history, on ‘A Note on Metal’.
 One of the key points that Sutherland uses to distinguish Prynne from Olson is the former’s emphasis on a history which persists, without fundamental breaks, from the time of the historical object right up to the moment of composition.
 Whereas ‘Olson excavates back and down into a world which is the contrary of modernity’, Prynne remains committed to a theory of continuity, however obscure and unrecognised.
 Nevertheless, Prynne’s position is also characterised by a deep lack of certainty, an antipathy to settled and self-satisfied pronouncements about the relationship between past and present, especially when made in the form of vatic utterances.
 This is precisely the scepticism which, as was shown above, emerges in the final paragraph of ‘A Note on Metal’.
 Sutherland derives a political content from this stance, describing it as

 > a conscious refusal of specificity, on the grounds perhaps that both
 > Pound’s and Olson’s seizure of specific cultural formations as the